Duet3D/wiki-content/Duet3D_hardware/Duet_3_family/Duet_3_Expansion_1HCL.md

 To update the firmware get the [latest version from the RepRapFirmware github.](https://github.com/Duet3D/RepRapFirmware/releases) It is recommended to upgrade all the firmware in your Duet 3 system together so that the versions do not get out of sync.

-Send M997 B## to carry out a firmware update, the bootloader will request the Duet3Firmware_EXP1HCL.bin from the Duet 3 main board, it needs to be in the /firmware folder.
+Send M997 B## to carry out a firmware update.
+The bootloader will request the Duet3Firmware_EXP1HCL.bin from the Duet 3 main board; it needs to be in the /firmware folder of the SD card.

 ## Set the CAN address